IACUC Policies

 a.
 Semi-Annual Program Review Revised March 16, 2023

 The humane care and use of animals is of paramount importance to the University of Louisville.
-Individuals who may have specific concerns about animal care and treatment are strongly encouraged to report their observations of suspected deficiencies to the Institutional Animal Care and Use Committee (IACUC), Research Resources Facilities (RRF), Institutional Official (Executive Vice President for Health Affairs), or Institutional Compliance Office.
-Individuals generating a report of concern shall not be discriminated against or be subject to any reprisal for generating the report.
+Undesirable, unexpected outcomes and unanticipated events that result in significant negative impacts on animal health and well-being or animal use not approved by the IACUC must be reported to the IACUC by the principal investigator or their designee.
+A notification should be submitted within 48 hours of discovering the unexpected finding, adverse event, or noncompliant activity and a preliminary report submitted within one week of the event(s).
+Preferable notification should be via the IACUC website form, but can also include emailing the IACUC office (iacuc@louisville.edu) or CMRU veterinary faculty.
+Additionally, individuals who may have specific concerns about animal care and treatment are strongly encouraged to report their observations of suspected deficiencies to the Institutional Animal Care and Use Committee (IACUC), Comparative Medicine Research Unit (CMRU), Institutional Official (Executive Vice President for Research and Innovation), or the University Integrity and Compliance Office.
+Individuals generating a report of concern shall not be discriminated against or be subject to any reprisal for generating the report per UofL Policy “Duty to Report and Non-Retaliation.”
 Individuals who desire anonymity may be certain that the IACUC will handle a report of concern in confidence to the extent permitted by law.
+Signs alerting personnel to their opportunity to report concerns should be posted in all animal use areas, including laboratories where live animals are used.

 Below are signs, in both English and Chinese, on how to submit information regarding a Report of Concern (ROC).

-Please print and post in all locations that animal work is performed.
+Please print and post in all locations where animal work is performed.

 - Click for English sign